chevere/docs/get-started/README.md

 ### Extensibility

-Chevere aims to ease the process of crafting pluggable applications by providing an architecture allowing to safely extend the application logic.
-Extensible applications not only do more, but engage more users and provide a solid foundation for your own application ecosystem.
+Chevere aims to ease the process of crafting extensible applications by providing an architecture allowing to safely extend and plug the application logic.
+Extensible applications not only do more, also engage more users and provide a solid foundation for your own application ecosystem.

 > 🔌 Pluggable logic allows to be open to do *more*.

 ### Clean & Typed

-Chevere follows the Clean Code principles, which can be resumed as the practice of creating code that is easy to understand, to change and maintain.
+Chevere follows Clean Code principles, which can be resumed as the practice of creating code that is easy to understand, to change and maintain.

 It uses strict strong-types for safe run-time operations and relies mostly on the language to avoid boilerplate code needed to validate dynamic types.

 > 🏷 Typed code is easier to read and safer to work with.
-You will notice it.
+You will notice it when you work with it.

 ### General Purpose

-On its core, Chevere is a simple command runner which can me mapped to do _anything_.
+Chevere is tech-neutral and on its core is just a simple command runner which can me mapped to do _anything_.
 The tooling is for general purposes, with enough flexibility to allow the creation a myriad of systems with the same know-how.

 > 💎 It is tech neutral and not web-centric.

-### Standard
+### Consistent

 Everything in Chevere feels in its place, like something that it was diligently designed by a single person.

 > 👨‍💻 Surprise, it is made by a single developer!.

-Chevere is made by a One Man Army developer and the code is heavily opinionated, with many coding standards and conventions seeking for cohesion, and the best usage (in my opinion) of the programming language.
+In Chevere the code is highly opinionated, with many coding standards and conventions seeking for cohesion, and the best usage (in my opinion) of the programming language and tooling available.

 ### Quality